 - New types of automation for repeated work

 - Consolidating redundant work across siloed departments

 - Standardizing processes for repeated work

 The potential to limit waste by reducing defects/errors is practically unlimited, and finding the areas to reduce defects is an efficient process itself when using Ideawake’s idea management software.
-If you’re interested in learning more about how Ideawake can help your company’s lean efforts, click here to book a demo today.
+If you’re interested in learning more about innovation management and strategy how Ideawake can help your company’s lean efforts, click here to book a demo today.